Showing posts with label Ruckinge. Show all posts

 Warehorne Loop (3 miles)

 Head towards Tenterden along the B2067 from the village crossroads.
-After passing beneath the arched railway bridge and the road bridge, climb the steps on your left.
+Use the crossing beneath the arched railway bridge and continue to the road bridge (there is a path parallel to the road along Waylett Crescent and back down to the B2067).
+After the bridge, climb the steps on your left.
 A short distance along this stony path, there is a stile to your right.
 Climb over and follow the Saxon Shore Way in a straight line towards the church tower across the fields.
 Passing through a number of swing-gates, the route descends into a dip and climbs again to reach a stile surrounded by bushes at the top right corner of the final field.
 Cross the stile and turn right when you reach the lane.

 The sixteenth century Woolpack Inn is connected to the church of St Matthew by an underground tunnel.
 This was built and used for smuggling, a common activity in this area in centuries past.